 Corporate Social Investment Projects

 We contribute to community development through targeted corporate social investment (CSI) projects.

-staff time or gifts in kind that bring direct benefits to communities over and above our core business activities.
+These are typically voluntary contributions of money, staff time or gifts in kind that bring direct benefits to communities over and above our core business activities.